-Just to confuse things further… When it comes to taking the official exam the scenarios, questions and responses have been vetted and tested carefully to avoid any misunderstandings, but if you are preparing for the exam you may come across example scenarios that have been written by trainers or practitioners that are not quite so rigorous.
-It is useful to check whether the examples you are working through are from official sources or not; the most useful ones to help you prepare for the exam are official examples, or questions from previous, actual exams.
+Just to confuse things further… When it comes to taking the official exam, the scenarios, questions, and responses have been vetted and tested carefully to avoid any misunderstandings; but if you are preparing for the exam, you may come across example scenarios that have been written by trainers or practitioners that are not quite so rigorous.
+It is useful to check whether the examples you are working through are from official sources or not; the most useful ones to help you prepare for the exam are official examples or questions from previous, actual exams.

 What Else can you do to Improve Your Chances of Success in the Exam?

-Well firstly, remember that the Open Group Level 2 exam depends on very precise wording and context.
-In the official exam you can assume that the wording of the scenarios, questions and answers is checked very thoroughly, so when it comes to taking the actual exam it is extremely unlikely that you will get anything that strays from the gospel according to TOGAF.
-You can use this to your advantage by reading exam questions very carefully, and by applying the good EA technique of deconstruction to really get to understand the topic that each scenario is testing.
+Well, firstly, remember that the Open Group Level 2 exam depends on very precise wording and context.
+In the official exam, you can assume that the wording of the scenarios, questions, and answers is checked very thoroughly, so when it comes to taking the actual exam, it is extremely unlikely that you will get anything that strays from the gospel according to TOGAF.
+You can use this to your advantage by reading exam questions very carefully and by applying the good EA technique of ‘deconstruction’ to really get to understand the topic that each scenario is testing.

-In the real world this is part of the architectural debate led by the EA team to decide the most appropriate resolution of a set of concerns.
-In the official exam the ordering of the answers is, again, something that is rigorously checked, but you may also come across examples elsewhere that reflect the views of the one or two people responsible for writing the examples!
+In the real world, this is part of the architectural debate led by the EA team to decide the most appropriate resolution of a set of concerns.
+In the official exam, the ordering of the answers is, again, something that is rigorously checked, but you may also come across examples elsewhere that reflect the views of the one or two people responsible for writing the examples!

 I’ve Passed the Exam.
 Now What?

 Passing the exam is just the beginning.
 There are still many challenges faced when setting up an Enterprise Architecture Practice.
 One of the major challenges with Enterprise Architecture frameworks is ‘how to implement’ or, even more importantly, ‘how to start’.
 Good e-Learning offers a TOGAF Implementation eLearning course designed to show you just that.